blue-build/modules/modules/default-flatpaks/README.md

 ## Local modification

-If a local user is not satisfied with default Flatpak installations and removals in the image, it is possible to make modifications to the configuration located within this directory:
+If a local user is not satisfied with default Flatpak installations and removals in the image, it is possible for them to make modifications to the default configuration through the configuration files located within this directory:

 `/etc/bluebuild/default-flatpaks/`

-Through the configuration in that folder it is possible to install or uninstall Flatpaks and configure notifications.

-Folder structure is the same as talked about above, with `system` & `user` folders,
-`install` & `remove` files containing explanation on how those should be modified & what they do.
+Folder structure is the same as talked about above, with `system` & `user` folders, `install` & `remove` files containing explanation on how those should be modified & what they do.
 The `notifications` file also contains this explanation for turning notifications on or off.